dingxuan92/devops-interview/README.md

 ## Solution

-Please read the Design Document PDF before executing the docker-compose file for inital set up.
+Please read the Design Document PDF before executing the docker-compose file.

 Remember to copy your public SSH key in the ./git-server/keys directory.
 See https://github.com/jkarlosb/git-server-docker for more info on using the Git Server container.